Navin26gb/NavinHub/README.md

 # NavinHub
-this is my first Git Repositry
+this is my first Git Repository